Antioch Hall, North and South Halls: South Hall

 South Hall also opened in 1853, as the college’s men’s dormitory.
 Renovated in 1994, it too was damaged after closure in 2008 when a sprinkler system pipe on the fourth floor of the unheated building burst in December of that year, flooding the structure’s east end.
 However, contractors and volunteers pushed through a cleanup effort to dry it out.
-It reopened after some exterior renovations in January of 2010.
+It reopened after some exterior renovations in January 2010.
 It is the location of college offices, as well as Herndon Gallery, which is used for exhibitions and academic conferences.